-As in Finland, the authorities will require proof that there is no impediment to the marriage.
-A certificate of no impediment, valid for four months, can be obtained in six languages from the civil registrar (”maistraati”) or vicar's office (”kirkkoherranvirasto”) of your municipality or parish.
+As in Finland, local authorities will require proof that there is no impediment to the intended marriage.
+A certificate of no impediment, valid for four months, can be obtained in six languages from the registry office or parish office of your municipality or parish.

-In many countries, marriage must be solemnised in a civil ceremony, only after which a religious ceremony may be held.
-Ask at the embassy or consulate in Finland of the country where you plan to get married for advice.
+In many countries, marriage must be solemnised in a civil ceremony, and a religious ceremony may only be held after it.
+For advice, contact the embassy or consulate in Finland of the country where you plan to get married.

-In order for a marriage solemnised abroad to be recognised, it must be registered, and for this, documentation from the country in question is required.
+For a marriage solemnised abroad to be recognised, it must be registered, and this requires documentation from the country in question.
 Proof of the marriage should be furnished either to a registrar in Finland or to a Finnish consulate.
 In the latter case, the consulate will handle the registration in Finland, but this may take some time.

 Under Finnish law

-In the other Nordic countries, local clergy may officate at the marriages of Finnish citizens on the basis of Finnish documentation.
-But whoever officiates abroad under Finnish law, the process and documentation required is the same as it is in Finland.
+In the other Nordic countries, local clergy may officiate at the marriages of Finnish citizens on the basis of Finnish documentation.
+As long as the marriage is officiated under Finnish law, the process and documentation required is the same as it is in Finland.